Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that deletes all .js extension in the current directory and all its subfolders A script that counts the number of directories and sub directories in the current directory A script that displays the ten newest files in the current directory
+A script that deletes all .js extension in the current directory and all its subfolders A script that counts the number of directories and sub directories in the current directory A script that displays the ten newest files in the current directory A script that takes a list of words as input and prints only words that appear only once